 Below shows what your handle play should look like before and after tuning.

 Step 3: Lubricate Your Balisong

-Just like in the picture above, apply a small bit of lubricant to each washer or bearing on your Balisong and move it a little to apply the lubricant evenly.
-This will help make sure your Balisong is able to perform at it’s best, even when tightened and tuned.
+Just like in the picture above, apply a small bit of lubricant to each washer or bearing on your knife or trainer and move it a little to apply the lubricant evenly.
+This will help make sure your balisong is able to perform at its best.

 Step 4: Maintaining Your Tune

 It is recommended that you re-tune your balisong every two weeks, or when the pivots gets looser and handle play increases.
 Regularly lubricating your balisong also helps keep everything running smoothly.